-Banks may adhere to the following guidelines while purchasing / discounting / negotiating / rediscounting of genuine commercial / trade bills:
+8. Banks may adhere to the following guidelines while purchasing / discounting / negotiating / rediscounting of genuine commercial / trade bills :

-- i.
-Since banks have already been given freedom to decide their own guidelines for assessing / sanctioning working capital limits of borrowers, they may sanction working capital limit as also bills limit to borrowers after proper appraisal of their credit needs and in accordance with the loan policy as approved by their Board of Directors. - ii.
-Banks should clearly lay down a bills discounting policy approved by their Board of Directors, which should be consistent with their policy of sanctioning of working capital limits.
+1. Since banks have already been given freedom to decide their own guidelines for assessing / sanctioning working capital limits of borrowers, they may sanction working capital limit as also bills limit to borrowers after proper appraisal of their credit needs and in accordance with the loan policy as approved by their Board of Directors.

+2. Banks should clearly lay down a bills discounting policy approved by their Board of Directors, which should be consistent with their policy of sanctioning of working capital limits.
 In this case, the procedure for Board approval should include banks' core operating process from the time the bills are tendered till these are realised.
 Banks may review their core operating processes and simplify the procedure in respect of bills financing.

-In order to address the oft-cited problem of delay in realisation of bills, banks may take advantage of improved computer / communication network like Structured Financial Messaging System (SFMS), wherever available, and adopt the system of 'value dating' of their clients' accounts.
+In order to address the problem of delay in realisation of bills, banks may take advantage of improved computer / communication network like Structured Financial Messaging System (SFMS), wherever available, and adopt the system of 'value dating' of their clients' accounts.

-- iii.
-Banks should open letters of credit (LCs) and purchase / discount / negotiate bills under LCs only in respect of genuine commercial and trade transactions of their borrower constituents who have been sanctioned regular credit facilities by the banks.
-Banks should not, therefore, extend fund based (including bills financing) or non-fund based facilities like opening of LCs, providing guarantees and acceptances to non-constituent borrower or / and non-constituent member of a consortium / multiple banking arrangement. - iv.
-For the purpose of credit exposure, bills purchased / discounted / negotiated under LC (where the payment to the beneficiary is not made 'under reserve') will be treated as an exposure on the LC issuing bank and not on the borrower.
-All clean negotiations as indicated above, will be assigned the risk weight as is normally applicable to inter-bank exposures, for capital adequacy purposes.
-In the case of negotiations 'under reserve' the exposure should be treated as on the borrower and risk weight assigned accordingly. - v.
-While purchasing / discounting / negotiating bills under LCs or otherwise, banks should establish genuineness of underlying transactions / documents. - vi.
-Banks should ensure that blank LC forms are kept in safe custody as in case of security items like blank cheques, demand drafts etc. and verified / balanced on daily basis.
-LC forms should be issued to customers under joint signatures of the bank's authorised officials. - vii.
-The practice of drawing bills of exchange claused 'without recourse' and issuing letters of credit bearing the legend 'without recourse' should be discouraged because such notations deprive the negotiating bank of the right of recourse it has against the drawer under the Negotiable Instruments Act.
-Banks should not, therefore, open LCs and purchase / discount / negotiate bills bearing the 'without recourse' clause. - viii.
-Accommodation bills should not be purchased / discounted / negotiated by banks.
-The underlying trade transactions should be clearly identified and a proper record thereof maintained at the branches conducting the bills business. - ix.
-Banks should be circumspect while discounting bills drawn by front finance companies set up by large industrial groups on other group companies. - x.
-Bills rediscounts should be restricted to usance bills held by other banks.
-Banks should not rediscount bills earlier discounted by non-bank financial companies (NBFCs) except in respect of bills arising from sale of light commercial vehicles and two / three wheelers. - xi.
-Banks may exercise their commercial judgment in discounting of bills of services sector.
-However, while discounting such bills, banks should ensure that actual services are rendered and accommodation bills are not discounted.
+3. Banks should open letters of credit (LCs) and purchase / discount / negotiate bills under LCs only in respect of genuine commercial and trade transactions of their borrower constituents who have been sanctioned regular credit facilities by the banks.
+Banks should not, therefore, extend fund based (including bills financing) or non-fund based facilities like opening of LCs, providing guarantees and acceptances to non-constituent borrower or / and non-constituent member of a consortium / multiple banking arrangement.

+4. For the purpose of credit exposure, bills purchased / discounted / negotiated under LC (where the payment to the beneficiary is not made 'under reserve') will be treated as an exposure on the LC issuing bank and not on the borrower.
+All clean negotiations as indicated above will be assigned the risk weight as is normally applicable to inter-bank exposures, for capital adequacy purposes.
+In the case of negotiations 'under reserve' the exposure should be treated as on the borrower and risk weight assigned accordingly.

+5. While purchasing / discounting / negotiating bills under LCs or otherwise, banks should establish genuineness of underlying transactions / documents.

+6. Banks should ensure that blank LC forms are kept in safe custody as in case of security items like blank cheques, demand drafts etc. and verified / balanced on daily basis.
+LC forms should be issued to customers under joint signatures of the bank's authorised officials.

+7. The practice of drawing bills of exchange claused 'without recourse' and issuing letters of credit bearing the legend 'without recourse' should be discouraged because such notations deprive the negotiating bank of the right of recourse it has against the drawer under the Negotiable Instruments Act.
+Banks should not, therefore, open LCs and purchase / discount / negotiate bills bearing the 'without recourse' clause.

+8. Accommodation bills should not be purchased / discounted / negotiated by banks.
+The underlying trade transactions should be clearly identified and a proper record thereof maintained at the branches conducting the bills business.

+9. Banks should be circumspect while discounting bills drawn by front finance companies set up by large industrial groups on other group companies.

+10. Bills rediscounts should be restricted to usance bills held by other banks.
+Banks should not rediscount bills earlier discounted by NBFCs except in respect of bills arising from sale of light commercial vehicles and two / three wheelers.